 First two hours of work – I fuss and complain about things not going right.
 Jesus, sitting with his chin in His hand looks upward toward the building wishing He could help me.

-By lunch time – I’m flustered, regretting I work in this place and sputtering bitterness all over folks.
+By lunchtime – I’m flustered, regretting I work in this place and sputtering bitterness all over folks.

 Jesus comes around to the side of the building where my cubicle is located.
 He looks up from the ground trying to get my attention but I can’t hear him; my focus is on my problems.

 Jesus goes back to the front of the building, sits down and continues to wait for me.
-He thinks to Himself as He looks up to the third floor, “She went in there defenseless.
+He thinks to Himself as He looks up to the third floor, “She went in there defenceless.
 If only she had taken me in there with her.
 When will she learn?”

-End of the day – I’m pooped, run down, no energy, irritable and frustrated.
+End of the day – I’m pooped, run-down, no energy, irritable and frustrated.
 I leave the building and Jesus gets up happily to greet me but I’m in no mood for Him now.
 I’ve just been to hell and back and the last thing I want to do is be bothered with anyone.

-God just actually showed me this is how I’VE been acting.
-He showed me each act and worst of all, He let Me feel a small portion of how grieved he was because of my actions and attitude.
+God just actually showed me this is how I’ve been acting.
+He showed me each act and worst of all, He let Me feel a small portion of how grieved He was because of my actions and attitude.
 I left Jesus standing outside, almost let the door smack him in His face.

-From time to time our jobs overwhelm us and we completely forget to “take Jesus with us”.
+From time to time, our jobs overwhelm us and we completely forget to “take Jesus with us”.
 We may not go around cursing anyone out or punching anyone in the face (hopefully not) but what are our actions saying about us and about who or whose we are?

 We are the salt of the Earth and the light of the world.
 A city on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
-Instead they put it on its stand, and it gives light to everyone in the house.
+Instead, they put it on its stand, and it gives light to everyone in the house.
 Matthew 5:13-15.

 We should be bringing peace to our jobs and not be the cause of confusion.
 We should be the ones to bring our gifts and talents to the table to help in WHATEVER area God has chosen for us to work in.